touying-typ/touying/src/utils.typ

 ///
 /// Example: `#utils.fit-to-height(1fr)[BIG]`
 ///
-/// - `width` will determine the width of the content after scaling.
-So, if you want the scaled content to fill half of the slide width, you can use width: 50%.
+/// - width (length, fraction, relative): Will determine the width of the content after scaling.
+So, if you want the scaled content to fill half of the slide width, you can use `width: 50%`.
 ///
-/// - `prescale-width` allows you to make typst's layout assume that the given content is to be laid out in a container of a certain width before scaling.
+/// - prescale-width (length, fraction, relative): Allows you to make Typst's layout assume that the given content is to be laid out in a container of a certain width before scaling.
 For example, you can use `prescale-width: 200%` assuming the slide's width is twice the original.
 ///
-/// - `grow` is a boolean indicating whether the content should be scaled up if it is smaller than the available height.
+/// - grow (boolean): Indicates whether the content should be scaled up if it is smaller than the available height.
 Default is `true`.
 ///
-/// - `shrink` is a boolean indicating whether the content should be scaled down if it is larger than the available height.
+/// - shrink (boolean): Indicates whether the content should be scaled down if it is larger than the available height.
 Default is `true`.
 ///
-/// - `height` is the height to fit the content to.
+/// - height (length): The height to fit the content to.
 ///
-/// - `body` is the content to fit.
+/// - body (content): The content to fit.
 #let fit-to-height(
   width: none,
   prescale-width: none,